Identifying Common Tree Disease Signs, Protecting Against Pests, and Preventing Diseases Affecting Your Trees

 Root rot is a serious fungal tree disease that weakens trees from beneath the surface.
 It thrives in damp, compacted, or poorly drained soil, breaking down roots and disrupting water and nutrient movement.
 Early warning signs include yellowing leaves, wilting despite sufficient moisture, and soft, decaying roots with a sour odor.
 Once root rot spreads, it can destabilize even mature trees and make recovery difficult without professional intervention.

 Certified arborists can assess soil conditions, confirm fungal activity, and recommend targeted treatments before permanent damage occurs.
 Preventive care is the best defense.
 Maintain proper drainage, avoid overwatering, and use mulch carefully to protect root zones without trapping moisture.
-Selecting disease-resistant species and scheduling annual health inspections greatly reduces the risk of infection.
+Selecting disease-resistant species and scheduling annual health inspections significantly reduces the risk of infection.
 If symptoms appear, immediate professional evaluation is essential.
 Prompt root pruning, soil correction, and treatment stop the disease from advancing and protect nearby trees.
 Early, expert action ensures stronger root systems and lasting landscape health.

 Exploring Vascular Diseases: How They Affect Tree Health